 3. the application meets the requirements detailed on the application form

 9. Naming of imported dogs

 10. Naming of dogs already registered within the British Isles

 a.
 General.
-The registered owner of a dog may, whilst the dog is still in his physical possession, apply to place one or more endorsements on a dog’s records and to have the registration certificate annotated accordingly.
+The registered owner of a dog may, apply to place one or more endorsements on a dog’s records and to have the registration certificate annotated accordingly.
 The endorsements which may be placed are as follows:–

 1. Progeny not eligible for registration

 2. Not eligible for issue of an export pedigree

 b.
 Conditions.
 The following conditions shall apply to the placing and removal of endorsements.

 1. When a dog whose registration is endorsed is transferred to new ownership, the endorsement(s) will be maintained.
 However, the person who placed the endorsement(s) must bring the attention of the endorsement to the new registered owner(s) and obtain written and signed confirmation from the new owner(s), or an agent or authorised representative of a new owner(s), at or before the date on which the dog is physically transferred, that the new owner(s) is aware of the endorsement(s), regardless of whether or not the endorsed registration certificate is available.
 If requested, the person(s) who placed the endorsement(s) must be able to produce a copy of such confirmation.
 The confirmation notice must be in the pro forma template as prescribed by The Kennel Club from time to time.